Refrigerant: History

+diethyl ether, used in the earliest vapor-compression refrigeration systems.
+(In the drawing, white is a carbon atom, black is hydrogen, and red is oxygen.)

-Vapor compression refrigeration was first described theoretically by Oliver Evans in 1805, using diethyl ether as the refrigerant.
+Vapor compression refrigeration was first proposed by Oliver Evans in 1805, using diethyl ether as the refrigerant.
 In 1834, Jacob Perkins patented a vapor compression system, also describing diethyl ether as the refrigerant.
-The first working prototype of that system was built by John Hague the same year, but used a rubber distillate, caoutchoucine, as the refrigerant.
+The first working prototype of that system was built by one John Hague the same year, but the prototype used caoutchoucine, a rubber distillate, as the refrigerant.
 In the 1850s, James Harrison, working in Australia, developed a Perkins-type system also using diethyl ether.
 Ice making and meat packing were early applications of his technology.

 Many more inventions followed during the second half of the 19th century.
 In the 1860s, Thaddeus Lowe developed a carbon dioxide system.
 The 1870s saw the introduction of systems based on ammonia, sulfur dioxide, dimethyl ether, and methyl chloride.
-Several 19th century refrigerants continue in use to this day, but others have been discarded for safety or performance reasons.
-By start of the 20th century, ammonia was predominant in industrial systems.
+Several 19th-century refrigerants continue in use to this day, but others have been discarded for safety or performance reasons.
+By the start of the 20th century, ammonia was predominant in industrial systems.

 Household use of vapor compression refrigerators and air conditioners emerged in the early 20th century, as small electric motors became available to drive the vapor compressor.
 These early systems used ammonia, isobutane, methyl chloride, propane, and sulfur dioxide.
 Each of these had drawbacks for household use, such as odor, toxicity, or flammability.
-Despite their flammability, propane and isobutane had good safety records.
+(Despite their flammability, propane and isobutane had good safety records.)